 Is JBL good value for money?

-Which JBL product is best for noise cancellation?
+Which JBL product has the best battery life?